 - you will leave the UK at the end of your visit (e.g. return flight tickets / evidence that you are expected return to your home country)

 - you have secured accommodation for the duration of your visit (e.g. accommodation contract, or evidence of temporary accommodation where you will stay while you look for somewhere to live)

 - you are able to support yourself and your dependants during your trip and have enough funds to cover your return journey (e.g. bank statements, a scholarship letter, educational loan documents)

 - you have a valid ATAS certificate (where applicable)

 - you will not live in the UK for extended periods through frequent or successive visits, or make the UK your main home

-The Student Immigration Service will also issue incoming students with an unconditional offer who wish to apply for the Standard Visitor visa with a Standard Visitor visa letter.
+The Student Immigration Service will also issue incoming students who hold an unconditional offer with a Standard Visitor visa letter.
 If you are a current student and require a Standard Visitor visa, you will receive a letter to support your application once your department has informed the Student Immigration Service of your study / visit dates.
 This letter will be sent to your University of Bath email address, and you will need to print it out and use it for your visa application.

 Additionally, if you are coming to undertake research or to be taught about research (including as part of a Study Abroad exchange), you will need to prove that:

 - you are enrolled on a course of study abroad equivalent to at least degree level study in the UK and

 - you are coming to take part in research that is relevant to the course you are studying overseas